It was nice spending time meeting so many great people at Realtor Quest 2017 and the Rock Star Inner Circle member event.

 The truth is, it all depends on your personal situation.

 For me and many of my clients, you already have small businesses, incorporation allows you to invest faster and provide legal protection.
 Most importantly, it provides all sorts of tax planning flexibilities and possibilities that being a sole proprietor would not.

-Being a real estate agent in Ontario can be quite tough at times, aside from the Cheap Real Estate Signs.
 Currently, real estate agents in Ontario are not allowed to incorporate and receive commissions through corporation.